 Digital Experience Monitoring (DEM) is an approach that focuses on creating a complete picture of the end-user’s experience.
 DEM tools monitor and analyze the end user experience and performance of IT resources over all applications and services that an end-user interacts with.
 End user experience is typically evaluated using synthetic transactions, which monitor how real-time traffic reacts in a real-world scenario, so you can make any adjustments necessary to enhance quality of service.
 DEM solutions rely on multiple datasets to provide a clear picture of user experience: data from multiple users and applications can help correlate problems, and data on application and network performance can be coupled with synthetic transactions to give IT professionals more insight into root causes

 Martello’s portfolio of DEM solutions provide visibility into application performance and the user experience.
-Martello iQ is IT operations analytics software that consolidates data from multiple sources (monitoring, IT service management and business applications) into a single pane of glass, making it easier to identify issues and pinpoint the root-cause before it causes a negative end user experience.
+Martello Vantage DX Analytics is IT operations analytics software that consolidates data from multiple sources (monitoring, IT service management and business applications) into a single pane of glass, making it easier to identify issues and pinpoint the root-cause before it causes a negative end user experience.

 Our UC performance analytics software performs scheduled synthetic transactions to monitor how unified communications traffic reacts in a real-world scenario, so you can make any adjustments necessary to enhance quality of service.